-Pembina is committed to operational excellence and one of the ways in which we deliver this is through our Operating Management System ("OMS").
+Pembina is committed to operational excellence and one of the ways in which the Company delivers this is through its Operating Management System ("OMS").
 Pembina's OMS provides a consistent framework for the design, development, and implementation of a comprehensive suite of policies, programs, procedures, standards and tools that guide, govern and drive operating activities.
 The Pembina OMS also supports cyclical planning, implementation, review, and adjustment of operational activities.
-Pembina's OMS anticipates, prevents, manages and mitigates conditions that may adversely affect the safety and security of Pembina's employees, the public, the environment, and our infrastructure assets while complying with government regulations.
-Our OMS aligns Pembina with industry best practices and standards.
+Pembina's OMS anticipates, prevents, manages and mitigates conditions that may adversely affect the safety and security of Pembina's employees, the public, the environment, and the Company's infrastructure assets while complying with government regulations.
+The Company's OMS aligns Pembina with industry best practices and standards.

-Pembina's OMS is comprised of a number of individual programs intended to drive safety, reliability, efficiency, cost-effectiveness and the continuous improvement of our operational performance.
-The programs are outlined below:
+Pembina's OMS is comprised of a number of individual programs intended to drive safety, reliability, efficiency, costeffectiveness and the continuous improvement of the Company's operational performance.
+The programs are outlined below.

 Operational improvements, findings and industry changes are assessed, risked and prioritized, with corrective and preventative actions identified and implemented.
 These actions are underpinned by goals and objectives with delivery monitored against targets through assurance and management reviews.
 OMS is maturing over time through regularly scheduled OMS working group activities and oversight by the OMS Steering Committee.
 Any necessary modifications to the OMS are implemented through Pembina's management of change framework.
 By implementing OMS in support of a strong safety culture, Pembina's projects are designed, constructed, operated and decommissioned or abandoned in a manner that considers the safety and security of the public, Pembina personnel and physical assets, and the protection of property and the environment.
+Each of the OMS programs is described more fully in the sections below.